 ‘Sports for All’ focuses on using sports and games to develop a set of life skills that prepare adolescents for participation in society.
 These are self-awareness and assertiveness; communication and negotiation skills; appreciation of difference and respect; commitment to balancing personal liberties with social responsibility to others; sense of belonging to a group or polity; and desire for community involvement.

-If you would like to support HERA, their crowd-funding campaign will soon be live again through Women Win.
+If you would like to support HERA, their Global Giving donation page has just gone live, thanks to the support of Women Win.
 Your donation will help HERA grow to create sustainable workshops that equip adolescent girls and boys with a set of life skills that empowers them to exercise their rights.